RichardDooling/ArtBizLaw/README.md

 file: readme.md
 ---

-# Lawyers For The Talent
+# Law & Business For Artists

 ###### By Richard Dooling